 Manage communication to the constituency announce list.
 The Chair may delegate this task to one of the Regional Representatives.

-Whenever EC votes are required by the but inaction by other members of the EC prevents tasks and duties required by the to be executed, the Chair is empowered to act to further the interests of the constituency.
+Whenever EC votes are required by the bylaws but inaction by other members of the EC prevents tasks and duties required by the bylaws to be executed, the Chair is empowered to act to further the interests of the constituency.
 In the event of a tie vote on the EC, the Chair shall act as tiebreaker.

-D. The Regional Representatives:
+D. Regional EC Representatives:

+Shall be elected on an annual basis by Constituency members in an online vote (with the exception of the Treasurer, who is appointed by the EC).

 Shall each serve no more than three consecutive terms on the EC.

+Shall consist only of individuals designated by Members as their Official Representative to the Constituency.

+No two EC members may be from the same organization, or be representatives of different national chapters of the same organization.

+E. Responsibilities of the Regional Representatives:

-1. Recruiting new members from their regions
+Recruiting new members from their regions

-2. Working with members from their region to help them understand the ICANN structure and participate in the Constituency and ICANN processes.
+Working with members from their region to help them understand the ICANN structure and participate in the Constituency and ICANN processes.